severalnines/docs/intro.rst

 Introduction
 ============

-This documentation covers ClusterControl version 1.6.2 which was released on July 16th, 2018.
+This documentation covers ClusterControl version 1.6.2 which was released on July 16\ :sup:`th`\ , 2018.
 This release contains key new features along with performance improvements and bug fixes.
 Release change log is available at `Change Logs <changelog.html>`_.

 What is ClusterControl?
 -----------------------